ProzorroUKR/openprocurement.api/docs/source/index.rst

-.. openprocurement.frameworkagreement.cfaua documentation master file, created by sphinx-quickstart on Wed Oct  1 02:29:13 2014.
+.. openprocurement.tender.cfaua documentation master file, created by sphinx-quickstart on Wed Oct  1 02:29:13 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.